AdeMiller/pi-nut/README.md

 The `group_vars/all.yaml` file contains other global settings.

-The NUT client and NUT web can be installed on the same host, which can also be a NUT server.
+The NUT monitor and NUT web can be installed on the same host, which can also be a NUT server.

 # References